MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ## DESCRIPTION
-The **Get-StorageSubsystem** cmdlet gets one or more StorageSubsystem objects.
+The **Get-StorageSubSystem** cmdlet gets one or more StorageSubSystem objects.
 If no parameters are specified, then all subsystems on the system will be returned.
 If two parameters are specified that conflict with unique values, then no subsystem will be returned; since none match that criteria.